Strong enhancement of d-wave superconductivity in an extended checkerboard Hubbard ladder: Results and Discussion

 Fig.~\ref{Fig04}(a) shows that with increasing $|V|$ from $0.0$ to $0.4$, the SC correlation is rapidly enhanced by $V$, and the system transits to the SC phase at $V=-0.4$.
 The much smaller $|V_{c}|$ for $t'=0.1$ than the ones for $t'=0.4$ and $t'=1.0$ demonstrates that strong inhomogeneity favors the formation of superconductivity.
 Fig.~\ref{Fig04}(b) shows that $V$ play a similar role on charge fluctuation to the one at $t'=0.4$.
 One can readily see from Figs.~\ref{Fig04}(c) and \ref{Fig04}(d) that the single-particle and spin correlations remain algebraical decay at $V=0.0$, and transit to exponential decay with increasing $|V|$, indicating a shift from gapless to gapped excitations.

 For a better understanding of the effect of inhomogeneity, we make a comparison of the results obtained from different interplaquette hoppings.
 Fig.~\ref{Fig05}(a) shows the SC correlations at $V=0.0$ for $t'=1.0, 0.4, 0.2, 0.1$, and $0.05$.
 It can be seen that the SC correlation exhibits a non-monotonic dependence on $t'$.
-It increases slightly as $t'$ is reduced from $1.0$ to $0.4$, and then is slightly suppressed as $t'$ is reduced to $0.2$, followed by one order of magnitude reduction with further decreasing of $t'$ to $0.05$.
-As seen from Fig.~\ref{Fig05}(b), at $V=-0.4$, the SC correlation is monotonically increased with the increase of $t'$.
+It increases slightly as $t'$ is reduced from $1.0$ to $0.4$, and then is slightly suppressed as $t'$ is reduced to $0.2$, followed by one order of magnitude reduction with further decreasing of $t'$ to $0.05$. {This non-monotonic behavior might have an intimate relation to the optimal pair binding at an intermediate hopping\cite{PhysRevB.77.214502,PhysRevB.96.064527}.} As seen from Fig.~\ref{Fig05}(b), at $V=-0.4$, the SC correlation is monotonically increased with the increase of $t'$.
 For $t'>0.1$, $K_{sc}>1$ indicates that the system lies in the normal state, and when $t'\le 0.1$, $K_{sc}<1$ signifies that the system enters the SC phase.
 Fig.~\ref{Fig05}(b) indicates that at a fixed $V$, increasing inhomogeneity can trigger the appearance of superconductivity.
 Figs.~\ref{Fig05}(c) and \ref{Fig05}(d) show that at $V=-0.4$, a decrease of $t'$ makes the single-particle and spin correlations change from algebraic to exponential decay, implying opening a gap in the corresponding excitation.

 To understand the effect of $U$ on the $V$-enhanced superconductivity, we make a comparison for the results at different $U$.
 In Figs.~\ref{Fig06}(a1)-\ref{Fig06}(d1), we present the results for $U=8$ and $t'=0.05$ at different $V$.
 The fitting of $\Phi_{\rm{rr}}$ shows that the system enters the SC phase when $V=-0.3$, and the SC correlation is larger than that at $t'=0.1$ and $V=-0.4$, as shown in Fig.~\ref{Fig06}(a1).
 A combination of the above results reveals that for the fixed $U=8$, stronger inhomogeneity indicates stronger $V$-induced SC enhancement effect.
 This is clearly manifested by a rapid decrease of the critical $V_{c}$ with decreasing $t'$.